-Age as of April 16,
+Age as of April 11,

-Name 2021 Positions Held
+Name 2022 Positions Held

 Linda Marbán, Ph.D.
-57 President, Chief Executive Officer and Director
+58 President, Chief Executive Officer and Director

 Frank Litvack, M.D.
-65 Executive Chairman and Director
+66 Executive Chairman and Director

-Earl M. (Duke) Collier, Jr. 73 Director
+Earl M. (Duke) Collier, Jr. 74 Director

-David B. Musket 63 Director
+David B. Musket 64 Director

-Louis Manzo 83 Director
+Louis Manzo 84 Director

-George W. Dunbar, Jr. 74 Director
+George W. Dunbar, Jr. 75 Director

+Karimah Es Sabar 64 Director

 Linda Marbán, Ph.D.
 Dr. Marbán is currently serving as our Chief Executive Officer, and has served in that capacity and on the Board since November 2013.
-As cofounder of Capricor, Inc., our wholly-owned subsidiary, Dr. Marbán has been with Capricor, Inc. since 2005 and became its Chief Executive Officer in 2010.
+As co-founder of Capricor, Inc., our wholly-owned subsidiary, Dr. Marbán has been with Capricor, Inc. since 2005 and became its Chief Executive Officer in 2010.
 She combines her background in research with her business experience to lead the Company and create a path to commercialization for its novel therapies.
 Dr. Marbán was the lead negotiator in procuring the license agreements that are the foundation of the Company's intellectual property portfolio.
 Under her direction as Chief Executive Officer, the Company has been awarded approximately \$30.0 million in non-dilutive grant awards which have funded our research and development programs and a loan award which funded Capricor, Inc.'s ALLSTAR clinical trial.
 Dr. Marbán's deep knowledge of the cardiac space, in particular, allows her to provide unique direction for the Company's development and growth.
 From 2003 to 2009, Dr. Marbán was with Excigen, Inc., a biotechnology start-up company, where she was responsible for business development, operations, pre-clinical research, and supervising the development of gene therapy products in a joint development agreement with Genzyme Corp.
 While at Excigen, she also negotiated a joint development and sublicense agreement with Medtronic Corp. utilizing Excigen's technology and supervised the building of a lab in which the work was to be performed.
 Dr. Marbán began her career in academic science, first at the Cleveland Clinic Foundation working on the biophysical properties of cardiac muscle.
 That work continued when she moved to a postdoctoral fellowship at Johns Hopkins University ("JHU").
 While at JHU, she advanced to the rank of Research Assistant Professor in the Department of Pediatrics, continuing her work on the mechanism of contractile dysfunction in heart failure.
 Her tenure at JHU ran from 2000 to 2003.
-Dr. Marbán earned a Ph.D. from Case Western Reserve U
+Dr. Marbán earned a Ph.D. from Case Western Reserve University in cardiac physiology.